-Gatland post-match looked a little dazed, almost surprised that the All Blacks had ‘played so hard off nine’ yet convinced that it was all ‘fixable’.
+Gatland post-match looked a little dazed, almost surprised that the All Blacks had ‘played so hard off nine’ yet convinced that ‘it was all fixable’.
 To my mind, though, the key word there was ‘all’ because the fixes are so many and so varied.
 Some famous names simply didn’t fire, the substitution of Te’o was a head-scratch and the Lions – clearly – need more composure at the sharp end and more concentration when they’re under the pump.
-Gatland could argue that Lady Luck could have smiled more kindly – and he’d be right – but he’s far too smart to take refuge in that or in the fifteen-point margin.
+Gatland could’ve argued that Lady Luck could have smiled more kindly – and indeed he did – but he’s far too smart to take refuge in that or in the fifteen-point margin.
 Rhys Webb’s late try – very smartly taken – was little more than a fart in a thunderstorm.

 One punter apparently bet three grand on Codie Taylor being the opening try-scorer and so walked off seventy grand the richer, which sounds sweet enough, until you realise that if you can spare three thousand to make a bet as bonkers as that, the chances are that the seventy you win isn’t going to radically change your life.
 And of course there was the obligatory streaker who strutted back and forth during an injury break and deftly side-stepped a couple of lunging stewards before being brutally subdued and dragged away to have his credit-card endorsed.
-I don’t actually mind pissed people weaving round the pitch in the middle of a Test Match with their willies hanging out but what I violently object to is the smug smile.
+I don’t actually mind pissed people weaving round the pitch in the middle of a Test Match with their willies, or indeed their tits, hanging out but I do – violently – object to the smug smile.

 NORTH ISLAND – SUNDAY 25 JUNE 2017